beotavalo/microservices-ml/README.md

-ok# Microservices for ML Projects
+# Microservices for ML Projects
 Tools and examples of microservices architecture for Machine Learning projects.
 ## Docker